 A village much loved by Lorenzo de’ Medici, Pieve Santo Stefano is often referred to as the “town of the diary” because of its Little Museum of Diary, an incredible place that celebrates the historic value of diaries and letters written by ordinary people.
 Pieve Santo Stefano was almost completely destroyed during World War II and this archive was created to keep alive the memory of local history and today the thousands of diaries, memoirs, and letters kept here are an amazing recollection of our local history.

 Other interesting things to see in Pieve Santo Stefano are the XIII-century Cerbaiolo monastery that was donated to Saint Francis and the Temple of Santa Maria del Colledestro with its peculiar octagonal shape.
 Also not to miss is the Calcio in costume in September, a competition that celebrates the early form of football that originated in Italy in the XVI century.

 - Valtiberina is about an hour and a half drive from Florence and is best explored by car.
 There are points where the road winds up the hills but all in all it’s a pleasant drive.
 Alternatively, you could reach Arezzo by train from Florence (about 1 hour) and then travel around Valtiberina by bus (check out timetables and connections at www.etruriamobilita.it)

-- I visited Valtiberina as part of my 10-day road trip in Tuscany last year, with an overnight stay at Sansepolcro to attend the Palio della Balestra.
-I suggest to spend at least one night in the area to thoroughly enjoy it without rushing from place to the other
+- I visited Valtiberina as part of my 10-day road trip to Tuscany last year, with an overnight stay at Sansepolcro to attend the Palio della Balestra.
+I suggest spending at least one night in the area to thoroughly enjoy it without rushing from place to the other

 Until next time,